 - Helmholtz Centre for Environmental Research – UFZ

 - Helmholtz Centre Potsdam GFZ German Research Centre for Geosciences

 At the UFZ, research for this project was also conducted at the Department Monitoring and Exploration Technologies.

-At the Department of Environmental Informatics, research for this project is being conducted by the workgroup Computational Energy Systems.
+At the Department of Environmental Informatics, research for this project was conducted at the workgroup Computational Energy Systems.

-This research is also part of the OpenGeoSys initiative (www.opengeosys.org).
+This research was also part of the OpenGeoSys initiative (www.opengeosys.org).